supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 In this task, you will onboard a device to Microsoft Defender for Endpoint using an onboarding script.

-1. If you are not already at the Microsoft 365 Defender portal in your browser, start the Microsoft Edge browser and go to (https://security.microsoft.com) and login with the **Tenant Email** credentials.
+1. If you are not already at the Microsoft 365 Defender portal in your browser, start the Microsoft Edge browser and go to (https://security.microsoft.com) and log in with the **Tenant Email** credentials.

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.